How to Bring an Outdoor Cat Indoors

 - Take a Walk!
 Here’s how to train a cat to harness and leash.
 You can also use a stroller to get your cat outdoors for some stimulation.

-Whatever method you choose to get your cat outdoors, it will take time and encouragement to help your cat adapt to indoor life.
-Be patient – it takes time, but it’s very much worth the effort to keep your cats safe!
+Whichever method you choose to get your cat inside, it will take time and encouragement to help your cat adapt to indoor life.
+Be patient – it may take some time before they stop meowing to go outdoors, but it’s very much worth the effort to keep your cats safe!